 We aim to develop our pupil's ability to become confident writers, with the self-esteem necessary to believe in themselves as competent writers.
 Spellings are taught progressively, using appropriate teaching methods for different stages of individuals basic skills.
 The systematic teaching of phonics in EYFS and KS1 encourages children to begin to see spelling patterns and phonic families.
 This progresses further in KS1 and KS2 where spelling strategies and rules are taught.

-In EYFS, spelling is taught alongside the learning of graphemes and digraphs.
+In EYFS and Year 1, spelling is taught alongside the learning of graphemes and digraphs.
 Children initially master spelling their names before moving on to applying the sounds they have learned in their own independent writing e.g. map, cat, dog.
 Emphasis is placed on children 'having a go' at applying the sounds that they have learned rather than achieving the correct spelling.
 There is also a great focus on children learning how to spell high frequency irregular words such as; the, so and are.

-From year 1 onwards all children have weekly spelling tests where they are encouraged to learn particular spelling patterns based on the National curriculum guidance (Appendix 1).
-High frequency words are also tested weekly to ensure children are making good progress.
+From year 2 onwards all children have weekly spelling lessons, following the No Nonsense Spelling Scheme.
+They focus on a particular spelling pattern, learning the rules around the pattern, analysing words and their meaning, using and applying their understanding, and then practicing and rehearsing spelling independently.
 Words banks are used across the curriculum to support children to use adventurous and technical vocabulary in their writing.
 Children also have access to spelling support displays in the classroom on the working literacy walls.